Please email email@example.com for additional inquires and support.

 Where does the financial support behind En-ROADS come from?¶

-The development and use of En-ROADS has been supported by ClimateWorks, the Hewlett Foundation, the Goldman-Sonnenfeldt Foundation, Active Philanthropy, Zennström Philanthropies, the KR Foundation, the Morgan Family Foundation, The Why Wait Fund, The Rockefeller Brothers Fund and others.
+The development and use of En-ROADS has been supported by ClimateWorks, the Hewlett Foundation, the Goldman-Sonnenfeldt Foundation, Active Philanthropy, Zennström Philanthropies, the KR Foundation, HSBC, the Morgan Family Foundation, The Why Wait Fund, The Rockefeller Brothers Fund and others.

 In-kind contributions have been made by multiple project partners.

+Where did you get your data?
 What data does En-ROADS use?¶

-What simulations similar to En-ROADS can I explore?¶
+What are other simulations similar to En-ROADS?¶

 For a more technical approach, we suggest reviewing the 18 models in The Energy Modeling Forum suite, organized by Stanford University.